 Please remember to do your research before jumping into working with the Fae, so you know exactly who and what you’re dealing with.
 Always cross-reference books or your research materials!

 It’s important to understand you form a relationship when working with the Fae, and with any relationship, there is always a give and take.
-They can be beneficial in your spirituality as long as you respect them.
+They can be beneficial to your spirituality as long as you respect them.

 Fae may make deals with humans occasionally, but only if the Fae see it beneficial in some way.
 Fae love to play pranks and are known for being unpredictable.